oksana-c/uc_fedex/README.txt

 it doesn't make sense to try to force things to work with PHP 4.
 So if you need to use this module, you'll have to be running PHP 5.

-I've tested it ONLY with Drupal 5.3 and Ubercart Alpha 8.
+I've tested it with all versions of Drupal 5.3 and greater, and all versions of Ubercart 1.0 Alpha 8 and greater.
 While it may run in older versions, I won't promise anything.
 Future version of this module WILL be backwards compatible with this initial release.

 Before You Begin